 - CP18/34 on regulatory fees and levies (regarding question 10 on firms in the temporary permissions regime contributing to the devolved authorities’ debt advice levy)

-Under the Financial Services and Markets Act 2000 (Amendment) (EU Exit) Regulations 2019 the Treasury has granted us powers to make transitional directions to mitigate disruption caused by EU exit-related changes to firms’ obligations.
+In March 2019, under the Financial Services and Markets Act 2000 (Amendment) (EU Exit) Regulations 2019, the Treasury granted us powers to make transitional directions to mitigate disruption caused by EU exit-related changes to firms’ obligations.

 These directions give regulated persons time to adapt to changes to UK financial services regulation caused by Brexit.
 Continuity is generally achieved by applying a ‘standstill’, so firms may continue to comply with the pre-exit version of an obligation.
 In addition, temporary permission firms are allowed substituted compliance for home state obligations.